TuyaInc/tuyasmart_home_android_sdk_doc/en/resource/DeviceMulticontrol.md

 ```

-## Query the Multi-control and Automation Associated with a Dp under the Device
+## Query Related Information of a Dp

 **Interface Description**